Russia completes Nord Stream 2 construction, gas flows yet to start | Headlines

 Gazprom is Europe's largest supplier of natural gas, accounting for more than a third of the region's gas market.
 Russia said on Thursday pumping commercial gas supplies via Nord Stream 2 would not start until a German regulator gives the green light.

+The Swiss-based Nord Stream 2 AG consortium said in a statement that it has completed welding of the pipeline with the help of Russian vessel Fortuna.
+"The required pre-commissioning activities will be carried out with the goal to put the pipeline into operation before the end of this year," it said.

-NO CLEARANCE YET Gazprom's announcement on the construction completion was met with skepticism in Kyiv, which risks losing billions of dollars in gas transit fees if Moscow completely halts its gas supplies via Ukraine.
+NO CLEARANCE YET Gazprom's announcement on the construction completion was met with scepticism in Kyiv, which risks losing billions of dollars in gas transit fees if Moscow halts gas supplies via Ukraine.

 Carlos Torres Diaz, head of Power and Gas Markets at analysis firm Rystad Energy, also said it takes time for gas to flow via the pipes of Nord Stream 2.
 "There hasn't really been a reaction from the market so far so I guess this just also confirms expectations that no commercial deliveries are expected in the short term," he said.
 The Kremlin said "everyone" was interested in Nord Stream 2 obtaining the necessary clearance for gas supplies.

-Germany's energy regulator has to award an operating license to Nord Stream 2, which must comply with European unbundling rules, that require the owners of pipelines to be different from the suppliers of the gas that flows in them to ensure fair competition.
-Gazprom's Western partners in the project are Germany's Uniper, BASF's Wintershall Dea, Anglo-Dutch oil major Shell, Austria's OMV, and French energy company Engie.
+Germany's energy regulator has to award an operating licence to Nord Stream 2, which must comply with European unbundling rules that require the owners of pipelines to be different from the suppliers of the gas that flows in them to ensure fair competition.
+Gazprom's Western partners in the project are Germany's Uniper, BASF's Wintershall Dea, Anglo-Dutch oil major Shell, Austria's OMV and French energy company Engie.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)